 For me, that ‘other time’ came last Tuesday, and the ‘new stuff’ was attending an opera.

-Still fresh from popping my orchestra concert cherry just barely two weeks ago—thanks to an invitation from a new dear friend, who’s a big fan of classical music—I was convinced by the same friend to get set for my first encounter with the opera.
+Still fresh from popping my orchestra concert cherry just barely two weeks ago—thanks to an invitation from a dear friend, who’s a big fan of classical music—I got convinced to get set for my first encounter with the opera.

 No, it wasn’t exactly a live opera that we saw.
 Yes, the stage where it was performed was thousands of miles away.
 No, the show did not really occur the other night but seven months ago.
 So how come Cinema 3 was packed with attendees at 6:30 sharp?